-In accepting the FCM Enhancements, the FERC noted that "protestors do not challenge the justness and reasonableness of the specific tariff revisions ... the concerns raised by NYISO are not the result of ISO-NE's proposed tariff revisions, but result from NYISO's treatment of generators that export capacity from within a constrained locality under its current market rules."
-Accordingly, the FERC was "not persuaded that the potential behavior of New York suppliers provides a sufficient basis to reject ISO-NE's filing in this case, and deferring the effective date of an otherwise just and reasonable proposal would be inconsistent with the notice provision in section 205 of the FPA."
-The FERC did acknowledge NYISO's concerns about a potential flaw in its market rules, and encouraged NYISO stakeholders to timely complete discussions underway to address that flaw.
-The FERC directed NYISO to file, on or before November 4, 2016, an informational report addressing its progress in preparing any tariff filing so that the FERC can assess whether additional FERC action would be appropriate.
-Unless the FCM Enhancements Order is challenged, with any challenges due on or before November 17, 2016, this proceeding will be concluded.
+In accepting the FCM Enhancements, the FERC noted that "protestors do not challenge the justness and reasonableness of the specific tariff revisions ... the concerns raised by NYISO are not the result of ISO-NE's proposed tariff revisions, but result from NYISO's treatment of generators that export capacity from within a constrained locality under its current market rules."25 Accordingly, the FERC was "not persuaded that the potential behavior of New York suppliers provides a sufficient basis to reject ISO-NE's filing in this case, and deferring the effective date of an otherwise just and reasonable proposal would be inconsistent with the notice provision in section 205 of the FPA."26 The FERC did acknowledge NYISO's concerns about a potential flaw in its market rules, and encouraged NYISO to file, on or before November 4, 2016, an informational report addressing its progress in preparing any tariff filing so that the FERC can assess whether additional FERC action would be appropriate.

+As noted above, on November 17, Indicated TOs' requested rehearing of the FCM Enhancements Order, which remains pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).